Pay your Council Tax

 Even if we receive your payments later that same month, we may still send you reminders or final notices.

-You can pay your council tax in person at any PayPoint outlet.
+You can pay your council tax in person at any PayPoint outlet using the barcode on your bill.